Key Takeaways:

 1. React Native

 React Native is a cross-platform framework developed by Meta that allows teams to build mobile apps using a shared codebase.
-It supports both Android and iOS app development while delivering a near-native experience.
+As a result, teams working alongside a React Native app development company can build applications that perform seamlessly across Android and iOS while delivering a near-native user experience.

 ► Features of React Native: